-Refers to the market for trading in existing debt financial instruments.
+The secondary money market is the market for trading in existing debt instruments.
 This market confirms the liquidity of the instruments involved as they could be traded for cash.
 Since the introduction of Open Market Operations (OMO), the secondary money market for treasury bills became more active.
-For non-interest (Islamic money market), there is no secondary market for Islamic financial instruments as Islam abhors trading in debt.
-The money market also supports the development of the foreign exchange market and enables banks and customers to efficiently manage their portfolios.
+For the non-interest segment (Islamic money market), there is no secondary market for Islamic financial instruments as Islam abhors trading in debt.
+The money market also supports the development of the foreign exchange market and enables banks and their customers to efficiently manage their portfolios.